adam4321/Bug-tracker-2/README.md

 This implementation is an extension of the UI and a complete backend rewrite of a group project from Oregon State University CS-340 by Adam Wright and Herman Cai.

+It is designed to be deployed as a Fat Jar file and then it can be registered as a systemd service and started by running sudo systemctl start <BugTracker.service>.
+The current status can then be checked with sudo systemctl status <BugTracker.service>.